 Mike represents companies and individuals in a variety of business disputes including contract claims, as well as disputes over company control, assets, and potential violations of fiduciary duties.

 Pro bono work is an integral part of Mike’s practice.
 Mike coordinates Lerch Early's pro bono efforts, and both the bar and the media have recognized him for his leadership in assisting indigent clients.

 A former competitive swimmer and water polo player, Mike recently began competing in open water races.
 His favorite part of the year is traveling with his wife and daughters.
-Last year they hiked Hurrican Ridge in Washinton's Olympic National Park, and enjoyed chocolate and trappist also in Belgium.
+Last year they hiked Hurricane Ridge in Washington's Olympic National Park, and enjoyed chocolate and Trappist ales in Belgium.
 A former Michigander, Mike also spends a lot of time rooting for all teams from Detroit and the University of Michigan.

 The architectural and environmental control committee of a Lerch Early homeowners association client approved construction of a fence.
 A neighbor challenged the approval before the association’s board of directors, which upheld the committee’s approval.
 The neighbor then filed a complaint before the Montgomery County Commission on Common Ownership Communities.

 Lerch Early demonstrated that the association acted properly and the board of directors rendered its decision without fraud or bad faith.
 We asked that the CCOC abide by the business judgment rule, by which a court will not interfere in the internal affairs of a corporation, absent fraud or bad faith.

 The CCOC ruled that the association had the discretion on how and to what extent to enforce its rules and dismissed the complaint.